Dancers and physiotherapists testify

 Manager of La Petite Martinière d'Oé

-"As far as users are concerned, they all recognize the quality of the floors regardless of the activity practiced (Classical Dance, Ballroom Dance, West Coast Swing, SBK, Modern'jazz, Hip-hop, Boxing, Dance Hall, Country, Zumba, Yoga, Callanetics, Shiatsu).
+"As far as users are concerned, they all recognize the quality of the floors, whatever the activity they practice (Ballet, Ballroom, West Coast Swing, SBK, Modern'jazz, Hip-hop, Boxing, Dance Hall, Country, Zumba, Yoga, Callanetics, Shiatsu).

-I haven't heard a single criticism in the last 10 years and I must admit that the quality of the rooms in general and the quality of the floor in particular is a factor of choice for the practice of an activity.
+I haven't heard a single criticism in 10 years, and it has to be said that the quality of the halls in general and the quality of the floor in particular is a factor of choice when it comes to exercising.

-Concerning the teachers, especially for those who take many hours of classes in a row, they regularly tell me that at the end of their classes, they don't have any joint pain compared to the dance surfaces they practice elsewhere."
+As far as the teachers are concerned, especially those who take many hours of classes in a row, they regularly tell me that at the end of their classes, they have no joint pain compared to the dance surfaces they practice on elsewhere."

 MELANIE LOMOFF